A question I ask myself at least weekly…is it better to be loud?

 I believe you are easier to ignore when quiet.
 If I am being polite and waiting until someone finishes, someone gets in beforehand anyway by being louder.

 And it’s not just projection or volume, there is a certain delivery of speech required as well.
 I have tested this!
-I believe there are many funny comediennes out there, but people aren’t quite willing to accept the delivery.
+I believe there are many funny comediennes out there, but people aren’t quite willing to accept the delivery of some jokes from women.
 I’m funny!
 Just putting that out there!
 I have said many hi-LAR-ious things, yet with no reaction.
 But if they are repeated by somebody else, people laugh and see it as that person’s input rather than mine.
 My boyfriend is very aware of this – one person who does listen to me, AND laugh at me…ahem, I mean, my jokes.
-I once told him to repeat me, so he did, and we found just how differently we were treated even amongst friends.
+I once told him to repeat me, so he did, and we found just how differently we were treated even among friends.
 We called them out on it, and they didn’t even realise I had said those exact words just moments before!

-He speaks quite quietly, he doesn’t interrupt people, yet people will listen to him before me.
-I am not sure if he is just speaking more authoritatively, or if they trust in what he is saying more.
+My boyfriend speaks quite quietly too, he doesn’t interrupt people, yet people will listen to him before me.
+I am not sure if he is just speaking with more authority, or if they trust in what he is saying more.
 I can’t work it out, but for some reason he has the ability to make people believe his input is crucial, and puts across such intelligence (which he does have, but so do I).
+In fact, he has such a way with words that people will believe made up facts by him, and I’ll tell people they’re not true, but guess who they listen to?

-Now that I’m older, I have my boss telling me to speak up!
-I think instead people should try to become better listeners.
-I do not mumble, I speak properly, I just don’t talk over everybody.
-I do have a habit of talking over people at times, or butting in, which is something I am very conscious of and try not to do.
-But how else should I join the conversation?
+Now that I’m older, I have my boss (and now my newer boss) telling me to speak up!
+Perhaps instead people should try to become better listeners.
+I do not mumble, I speak properly, I just don’t talk over everybody. there are times when I butt in, which is something I am very conscious of and try not to do, but how else should I join the conversation?
 Will people stop and think ‘oh the quiet person hasn’t said much’?
 Will they ask my opinion?
-No, they’re busy barking their own.
+Probably not.

 Lately I’ve been wondering about this.
 In a world of constant noise and competition, is it better to be loud and inconsiderate of others in conversation?